michaelshiloh/robotaPsyche/lectureNotes.md

 	force works to change our velocity in the desired direction.
 	- steering force = desired velocity - current velocity
 	- `PVector steer = PVector.sub(desired,velocity);`
+- To be more 'lifelike', our steering forces are limited.
+An infinite steering force would allow us to instantly change direction.
+	Physical objects can't do that; due to their mass (inertia) it takes awhile to steer from one direction to another.

+- There are many different actions we might describe: Seek, flee, follow a path, follow a flow field, flock with your neighbors, etc.  Behavior: What sort of action should your robot take in order if it has love, fear, hunger, etc.?

 ###### Seeking: Our First Steering Force

-Our robot desires to move towards the target at maximum speed, we need to add this to our class:
+Our robot desires to move towards the target at the maximum speed of which it is capable.
+We need to add this to our class:

 ````
 class Vehicle {